teamdeeson/codex/docs/handbook/principles-and-values.md

 The more we can concentrate on facilitating on achieving our goals together and not directing how then the better for everyone.

-In summary, at Deeson it’s about ownership results, not being told what to do and blindly following processes.
+In summary, at Deeson it’s about ownership of results, not being told what to do and blindly following processes.

 # Core values